Carrie Underwood: 2015–2017: Storyteller, label change, and injury

 Underwood returned to the studio to finish her fifth studio album in the spring of 2015.
 Storyteller was released on October 23, 2015, and the lead single, "Smoke Break" was released to radio in August.
-Storyteller debuted at number two on the Billboard 200, making Underwood the first country artist to have their first five studio albums debut at numbers one or two on the Billboard 200.
+Storyteller debuted at number 2 on the Billboard 200, making Underwood the first country artist to have their first five studio albums debut in the top two slots on the Billboard 200.
 In addition, the album debuted at number one on the Top Country Albums chart, earning Underwood another record as the first artist to score six consecutive number-one albums on that chart.
 Storyteller has since been certified Platinum by the RIAA.

 The album's second single, "Heartbeat", became Underwood's 14th leader on the Country Airplay while the album's third single, "Church Bells", became her 15th career number one on the Country Airplay chart, both extending her record for the most number one's among women in the history of the chart.
 Underwood became the first female artist to score two number one hits on the Country Airplay chart in 2016.
 A fourth single, "Dirty Laundry", was released from the album in August 2016, eventually peaking at number two on the Billboard Country Airplay.
 Billboard ranked Underwood as the top female country artist for the year, and fifth overall.

 Underwood launched the Storyteller Tour, her fifth headlining tour, in January 2016, with a second half picking up in August.
 The tour played to over 1 million fans, completing 92 shows across 7 countries while being named by Billboard the top country tour for the first half of the year.
 She earned $26 million between 2015 and 2016, ranking among Forbes' list of highest-paid country music acts, and $20 million between 2016 and 2017, ranking on Billboard's Top 50 Money Makers list.